FENCE: A Financial and Multimodal Jailbreak Detection Dataset: Datasets

 \subsubsection{Dataset Construction}

 FENCE was constructed through a three-step pipeline, illustrated in \Cref{fig. workflow}.

 \paragraph{\textbf{Step 1.
-Benign-to-Harmful Query Transformation}} We first collected 2,500 real-world financial queries from the FAQs of six major South Korean financial institutions.
-These serve as benign samples.
-Rather than reusing harmful prompts from existing datasets—which often lack financial context and contain unnatural phrasing—we generated harmful samples by transforming benign queries using GPT-4o.
-This approach preserves semantic alignment between benign and harmful variants, enabling a more realistic and challenging classification task.
+Benign-to-Harmful Query Transformation}} We collected real-world financial queries from the FAQs of six major South Korean financial institutions, yielding 2,500 unique benign Korean samples.
+Rather than reusing existing harmful prompts—which often lack financial context and exhibit unnatural phrasing—we generated harmful counterparts by transforming these benign queries using GPT-4o via the Azure OpenAI Service.\footnote{Microsoft, ``Data, privacy, and security for Azure Direct Models in Microsoft Foundry,'' \url{https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy}}

+To bypass the safety guardrails of GPT-4o, we employed a two-step prompting strategy designed to produce adversarial queries without triggering internal filters.
+First, a \textit{role-playing prompt} recontextualizes each benign query within a malicious framework by embedding it in a fictional narrative (e.g., a crime drama script).
+Second, an \textit{evaluation prompt} acts as a self-verification mechanism that assesses whether the transformed query effectively conveys harmful intent.
+If the query is deemed benign, Step~1 is retried for up to five attempts.
+Detailed examples are illustrated in \Cref{fig. workflow}, and the full prompt templates with pseudocode are provided in \Cref{sec: appendix_prompt}.

+We selected GPT-4o as the automated validator over third-party safety classifiers such as HarmAug-Guard~\cite{lee2025harmaug} and LlamaGuard4, which exhibited limited generalization to diverse jailbreak styles.
+To support bilingual evaluation, all benign-harmful query pairs were translated into English, yielding 5,000 Korean and 5,000 English instances.

-To validate this alignment, we visualized the embedding distributions of benign–harmful query pairs using t-distributed Stochastic Neighbor Embedding (t-SNE)~\cite{cai2022theoretical}.
-As shown in \Cref{fig. comparison}, harmful queries in FENCE cluster more closely with their benign counterparts than those in existing datasets, suggesting finer semantic consistency and stronger potential for evaluating safety alignment.
+This one-to-one transformation preserves the semantic alignment between benign and harmful variants.
+As shown in \Cref{fig. comparison}, t-distributed Stochastic Neighbor Embedding (t-SNE) visualization~\cite{cai2022theoretical} confirms that FENCE's harmful queries cluster significantly closer to their benign counterparts than those in existing datasets, establishing a more challenging classification setting.

-Because GPT-4o enforces strict safety constraints, generating harmful queries required a carefully crafted prompting strategy.
-We adopted a two-step process: (1) a \textit{role-playing prompt} that rephrases benign queries from a malicious actor’s perspective while avoiding safety-triggering phrases, and (2) an \textit{evaluation prompt} that determines whether the generated output qualifies as harmful.
-Examples of both are provided in \Cref{fig. workflow}.

-We also tested third-party safety classifiers, including HarmAug-Guard~\cite{leeharmaug} and LlamaGuard4, but found that they exhibited limited generalization—often overfitting to their training data and failing to detect diverse jailbreak styles.
-Consequently, GPT-4o was used as the evaluator, guided by custom prompts.
-Human validation confirmed that 95\% of GPT-4o’s judgments were consistent with human annotations.
+To mitigate potential bias from using the same LLM for both generation and validation, we conducted human verification on 250 harmful Korean queries (10\% of the generated set), achieving 95\% agreement with GPT-4o's judgements.
+These human-verified Korean queries are reserved for the test set; the detailed split and evaluation protocol are described in \Cref{sec: experiments}.